bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/02-planning-and-design.md

 Once requirements are clear, the **Design** phase translates them into a blueprint for construction.
 This includes both high-level architecture and low-level component design.

-- **System Architecture:** Defining the high-level structure (Monolith vs Microservices, Cloud vs On-prem).
+- **System Architecture:** Defining the high-level structure (<Tooltip text="Monolith" definition="A single, unified application where all features are deployed together." /> vs <Tooltip text="Microservices" definition="An architectural style where a system is built from many small, independently deployable services." />, Cloud vs On-prem).
 - **Data Design:** Database schemas and data flow diagrams.
-- **UI/UX Design:** Wireframes, mockups, and prototypes for the user interface.
+- **UI/UX Design:** <Tooltip text="Wireframes" definition="Simple, low-fidelity layouts that show the structure and flow of a screen without final styling." />, mockups, and prototypes for the user interface.

 ### Design Key Deliverables